descope/node-sdk/README.md

 const descopeClient = DescopeClient({ projectId: 'my-project-ID' });
 ```

-## Authentication Functions

-These sections show how to use the SDK to perform various authentication/authorization functions:
+Once you've created a `DescopeClient`, you can use that to work with the following functions:

 1. [OTP Authentication](#otp-authentication)
 2. [Magic Link](#magic-link)